kheller18/data-structures-algorithms/questions/JavaScript.md

         // ob.x = 1, ob.y = 2, ob.z = 3
         ```
-    + Parsing returned objects: Only one value can be returned by a function, but that value could be an object with hundreds of properties and/or methods.
+    + `Parsing returned objects`: Only one value can be returned by a function, but that value could be an object with hundreds of properties and/or methods.
 In ES5, you must first get the returned object and then extract values from it.
 Consider the following scenario:
       ```
       // ES5 code
       var